sunxfancy/Hubot-WeChat/README.md

 * Basic functions as that in WeChat Web
   - Auto-reply text to group
   - Auto-reply media to group
-  - Auto-reply to specific person (function is available but comment out)
+  - Auto-reply to specific person
 * Auto-report status to maintainer
 * A forever script to launch the hubot instance and mornintoring
 * Aboundants of scripts for hubot